Mivexia/mivexia-object-shows-stremio/README.md

 This addon doesn't host any videos.
 It simply points Stremio to YouTube uploads.

-Huge thanks to the creators of the shows for making them, and to Object Stream Community for giving me the idea to try building something like this.
+Thanks to the creators of these shows for making them, and to [Object Stream Community](https://www.objectstreamcommunity.com) for inspiring this project.

 ## Disclaimer